dwarvesf/playbook/operations/constructive-feedback.md

 It's good to seek for comment from a friend, but it's even better to receive a straightforward one.
 That means they shorten the distance between the finished outcome and your current work.

 ## Constructive, not Destructive
 Feedback can either become a judgement or encouragement.
 So whether it is giving or receiving feedback, have it conveyed in a useful way.
-Instead of "<span style='color:pink_background'>*please, I stopped reading it at the first line*</span>", try "*I think the title hasn't been catchy enough. *<span style='color:pink_background'>*Maybe adding a hook sentence would be better*</span>".
+Instead of "*please, I stopped reading it at the first line*", try "*I think the title hasn't been catchy enough.
+Maybe adding a hook sentence would be better*".